John S. Goff

-John S. Goff (1931-2001) was a college professor who studied Robert Todd Lincoln and the history of Arizona.
+John S. Goff (June 20, 1931 – April 8, 2001) was a college professor who studied Robert Todd Lincoln and the history of Arizona.
 He was active in historical organizations.

 Personal

 Goff was born in Los Angeles, California, on June 20, 1931, to Samuel J. Goff and Elizabeth A. Wilhelm Goff and graduated from Inglewood High School in Inglewood, California, in June 1949, after which he attended Pepperdine College on its campus in Los Angeles.
-He graduated from the University of Southern California, where he also received a doctorate of philosophy in history.
+He graduated from the University of Southern California, where he also received a Ph.D. in history.
+His dissertation dealt with Robert Todd Lincoln, the son of Abraham Lincoln.
 He died on April 8, 2001, and was survived by his mother; a daughter, Margaret Elizabeth Goff, and a son, John Swafford Goff, all of Phoenix, Arizona.